Arcyvilk/arcybot-discord-template/index.md

 ### Creating a Discord Bot application

 First, navigate to [Discord Developer](https://discord.com/developers/applications) website.
 Click the "New application" button in the top right corner.
 You will be prompted to enter the name of your new bot.
-Call them something nice (◡‿◡✿)
+Call it something nice (◡‿◡✿)

 ![](https://raw.githubusercontent.com/Arcyvilk/arcybot-discord-template/gh-pages/imgs/newapp.png)

 ![](https://raw.githubusercontent.com/Arcyvilk/arcybot-discord-template/gh-pages/imgs/addabot2.png)

-After confirming your new bot's name, you will be redirected to its website.
-What you should do now is to navigate to "Bot" tab on the left sidebar.
-Once you're there, click the "Add bot" button on the right.
-When you get asked if you are sure that want to do it, confirm.
+After confirming your new bot's name you will be redirected to its page.
+What you should do now is to navigate to `Bot` tab on the left sidebar.
+Once you're there, click the `Add bot` button on the right.
+At the next prompt click `Confirm`.

 ![](https://raw.githubusercontent.com/Arcyvilk/arcybot-template/gh-pages/imgs/addabot.png)

-Your bot's name and (default) avatar should appear, and just under them there is a "Token" section.
-Click the "Copy" button to click it.
+Your bot's name and (default) avatar should appear, and just under them there is a `Token` section.
+You will need to copy it.

 ![](https://raw.githubusercontent.com/Arcyvilk/arcybot-template/gh-pages/imgs/copytoken.png)